 War and future independence were sparked here.
 For Americans, it would be like the signing of the Declaration of Independence in 1776 in Philadelphia, when the newly formed United States declared itself free from England.
 Here, in Dordrecht, a similar political event unfolded, more than 200 years earlier.

-You’ll realize that most of Dordrecht looks pretty much the same today as it is depicted in the painting!
-The Grote Kerk in Dordrecht’s old town looks exactly the same and the view from the top makes you feel as if you’ve climbed right inside the ‘St. Elizabeth’s Day Flood’ painting itself.
+You’ll realise that most of Dordrecht look pretty much the same today as it is depicted in the painting!
+The Grote Kerk in Dordrecht’s old town looks exactly the same and the view from the top makes you feel as if you’ve climbed right inside the “St. Elizabeth’s Day Flood” painting itself.
 Prachtig!

-Where to get started on your day trip to Dordrecht
+Where to start (and continue) your day trip to Dordrecht

 The walk into the town centre is very short and fast.
 Make sure you stop by at the VVV (tourist information centre) on your way to grab a free map of the town or buy tickets to the museum here.
 The ladies behind the desk might be the most friendly Dutch people anywhere!

 Then, after getting oriented, head for the Visbrug — the landmark bridge over the Wijnhaven canal at the foot of the Stadhuis.
 Note the two lion sculptures in repose, guarding the magnificence of the environment.